Blockchain-Technology-Lab/Rewards-Sharing-Simulation-Engine/docs/setup.md

     git clone https://github.com/Blockchain-Technology-Lab/Rewards-Sharing-Simulation-Engine.git

 ## Execution
+The simulation engine is a CLI tool, i.e. it can be executed through a terminal.
+In the future, a user-friendly interface may be added, but for now the best way to interact with the simulation is by running a python script that invokes it.

 To run the simulation, navigate to the directory of the project and run the ```main.py``` script from a terminal:

     python main.py